akesterson/moonlight-skulk/README.md

 ## TODO : AI that chases you on the map

 There needs to be 2 classes of AI : AI that runs from you, and AI that chases you.
 At this point the "run from you" AI should just continually try to escape you.
 The "chase you" AI should continually try to reach you.

-## TODO : AI needs to only react to you when you are within line of sight

-See above, the AI should only react to you when you are within an FOV cone in front of them (90 degrees, centered on their (x,y) center, extending infinitely, pointing forward)

-## TODO : AI 'Emotion' effects

-When an AI is emotionally affected (scaredby the player, alerted to the player, relieved the player is gone, disappointed the player has escaped, etc), they should show "emotion" - sweat beads, anger bubbles, whatever.

 ## TODO : "Run away" AI reports you to "Chase" AI types